 The Isaac Ludwig Mill at Providence Metropark in Grand Rapids, OH, has been active since the 1860s.
-This is a historical look at what Christmas would have looked like back then.
+This is a historical look at what Christmas would have looked like in around 1880.

 Christmas at the Mill